 The default user tablespace initially contains one data file and one BLOB file.
 User data is stored in these files.
 The database administrator may specify the initial size and location of data and BLOB files in the user default tablespace.
-Data file size is specified in pages (1 page = 4K).
+Data file size is specified in pages (1 page can be 4K,8K,16K or 32K).
 BLOB file size is specified in frames.
-Frame size can be defined by the user and is discussed in "Related Topics:

-Specifying the BLOB Frame Size" later in this chapter.
+Frame size can be defined by the user and is discussed in "Specifying the BLOB Frame Size" later in this chapter.
 By default, the user default tablespace is autoextend.
 This means that if the tablespace is full of data, DBMaker will enlarge the files (and therefore the tablespace) automatically.
 However, it is more flexible and efficient to create additional tablespaces to store user tables.

 JDBA Tool can help to create new tablespaces and manage existing ones.
-If data or BLOB files are added to a tablespace without specifying a full path, the file will be created in the database directory.
-The user default tablespace cannot be dropped (deleted), although other user tablespaces can be.
-The following keywords in dmconfig.ini are used to define the default user data and BLOB files:
+If data or BLOB files are added to a tablespace without specifying a full path, the file is created in the database directory.
+The user default tablespace cannot be dropped (i.e. deleted), although other user tablespaces can be.
+The following dmconfig.ini keywords define the default user data and BLOB files: